 Why do i always pack valerian root?

 There are a few things beyond our control when we travel and in the world in general.
 I sometimes stay awake for days unable to sleep, and that’s not the best.
 Even one sleepless night can wreck the next day.
 I’m not a huge fan of harsh sleeping pills or prescription drugs, and Valerian Root is literally just the root of a plant.
+(I had the privilege of foraging for Valerian Root in Sweden and making tea).
 When I travel with this, I know that I can control how much sleep I’m getting.

 Packing is an art.